 With everything that is below version 4, you can use kernel booting in test mode when you run functional tests.
 Using the config_test.yml files, you can define your test configuration.

-This package contains some important supporting tools for writing Symfony tests.
-Sometimes he tries to do too much and can interfere, but overall facilitates the work.
+This package contains some important supporting tools for doing Symfony testing.
+Sometimes it tries to do too much and can interfere, but overall facilitates the work.

 For example, during testing, you can emulate user input, upload fixture data, count database queries to check regression performance, etc. We recommend installing this package at the beginning of testing a new Symfony application.